Zamolodchikov Tetrahedral Equation and Higher Hamiltonians of 2d Quantum Integrable Systems: Commutative family

-Consider a periodic three-dimensional lattice of size $K\times L\times M$, we mark the edges incoming to the node $(i,j,k)$ as $x_{i,j,k},y_{i,j,k},z_{i,j,k}$.
-The periodicity conditions imply $*_{N+1,j,k}=*_{1,j,k},$ and similar identities for other indexes.
+Consider a periodic three-dimensional lattice of size $K\times L\times M$, we mark the edges incoming to the node $(i,j,k)$ as $x_{i,j,k}$, $y_{i,j,k}$, $z_{i,j,k}$.
+The periodicity conditions imply $*_{K+1,j,k}=*_{1,j,k}$, and similar identities for other indexes.
 Consider a statistical model with the Boltzmann weights in the nodes of the lattice sites determined by the value of the 3-cocycle $\varphi$ of the tetrahedral complex.
-The states are defined as admissible coloring of the edges, i.e. such that in each node the condition fulfills: \bea \Phi(x_{i,j,k},y_{i,j,k},z_{i,j,k})=(x_{i+1,j,k},y_{i,j+1,k},z_{i,j,k+1}). \eea A partition function is defined as follows: \bea Z(s)=\sum_{Col}\prod_{i,j,k}\varphi(x_{i,j,k},y_{i,j,k},z_{i,j,k})^s. \eea \\ To explore the ''integrability" of the subsidiary quantum problem one needs to recognize the layer-to-layer transfer-matrix.
-In order to determine what it is, we need another interpretation of the partition function. \\ We associate a copy of the space $V$ to each line of the lattice.
-For convenience, we denote the vertical spaces by characters $V_{ik}$ and the horizontal ones - by $E_i$ and $N_k.$ \\ We construct an operator $A_{ik}(s)$ with the chosen $3$-cocycle according to lemma \ref{fut-vect} construction.
+The states are def\/ined as admissible colorings of the edges, i.e., such that in each node the condition fulf\/ills